LinkedIn has 467 million registered users and you're probably one of them.

 Cover briefly what you do; for example, "I help (target audience) achieve (goal) by providing (service or skills set)."
 Include who you work with, phrasing this info along the lines of, "I partner with (target leadership level, industry, organization type).
 Then, sum up your achievements, such as a track record for boosting sales or market share, keeping it simple and on point.

 While recruiters aren’t fixated on endorsements, they can help if recruiters are on the fence about you.
 “If candidates A, B and C all have the same résumé, but candidate A has more endorsements than candidate B or candidate C, I’m most likely to look at them,” says Plantz.

 True, being endorsed is as easy as your best friend or running partner (who know nothing about the work that you do) clicking a button.
 But endorsements gain credibility in patterns.
 “It's hard to fake 100 endorsements for the same exact skill,” says Elad.
 “Endorsements are a nice visual tool.
 They let recruiters see what everyone thinks your top skills are.”

 Even more helpful are recommendations from colleagues.
 “Testimonials add credibility,” says Maners.
 “They’re social proof of your claims, and they work to build confidence in the mind of your profile viewers, like me.”
-Having at least three up-to-date recommendations, but no more than eight (at which point they become overwhelming to read and possibly out of date), is ideal.
+Having at least three up-to-date recommendations, but no more than eight, is ideal.